elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step8.md

 * Send the request to create a new entry relationship connecting the customer to the wishlist.

-`newman run epcc-flows.json --folder "Create a customer entry relationship" -e environment.json --verbose --export-environment environment.json`{{execute}}
+`newman run epcc-flows.json --folder "Create a customer entry relationship" -e environment.json --export-environment environment.json`{{execute}}